 Cosplay, artwork, tattoos, photographs–art of all kinds.
 See more here.

 Illustrated Parrot King

 For the Ten Weeks of Laurie ARrrgh!
 King, leading up to the publication of Pirate King, Laurie’s original short-short story was set up on a page with room for your illustration.
 To see all of the gorgeous, fun, and sometimes silly submissions, please visit the Parrot King page.

 |Sara McClelland||Allison Nast||Lindsay Slater|

-To mark the 2010 celebration—“Twenty Weeks of Buzz,” which led up to the April publication of The God of the Hive—we turned “MyStory” into an illuminated manuscript.
+Ms Mary Russell’s explanation of how she came to send her memoirs to Laurie R. King became a short story called “MyStory.”
+In 2010, we turned “MyStory” into an illuminated manuscript.
 For instructions, details, and inspiration, visit the Illuminated MyStory page, or download the PDF.

 Even before The Beekeeper’s Apprentice was published in January of 1994, the book wore some interesting cover art.
 Below are a few examples, including one that St Martin’s Press proposed some months before.
 Fortunately they listened to their author’s plaintive cries and changed it to one of greater dignity.

 See more covers here.